xquery/xquerydoc/README.md

 ##Install

-To use from the commandline you must have JVM and XML Calabash XProc processor.
+To use from the commandline you must have JVM and XML Calabash XProc processor installed.

-To install XML Calabash use theincluded installer at deps/calabash-0.9.34.jar.
+To install XML Calabash use the included installer at deps/calabash-0.9.34.jar.

 ```bash
 java -jar calabash-0.9.34.jar.